symfony/symfony-docs/book/doctrine.rst

 Sometimes, you need to perform an action right before or after an entity is inserted, updated, or deleted.
-These types of actions are known as "lifecycle" callbacks, as they're callback methods that you need to execute during different stages of the lifecycle of an entity (e.g. the entity is inserted or deleted).
+These types of actions are known as "lifecycle" callbacks, as they're callback methods that you need to execute during different stages of the lifecycle of an entity (e.g. the entity is inserted, updated, deleted, etc).

 If you're using annotations for your metadata, start by enabling the lifecycle callbacks.
 This is not necessary if you're using YAML or XML for your mapping: